ai-misinformation-hackathon-2023/main/README.md

 `does not contain misinformation`: The message does not contain misinformation.
 `contains opinion`: The message is purely a matter of subjective opinion, and therefore cannot be classified as factually correct or wrong.
 `unsure`: The message cannot be confidently put into any of the above three categories.

-If a message is `harmful`, the bot would treat it as misinformation right away without going through the second layer.
-If a message is `ungrammatical`, it would not go through the second layer either, as that will only be a waste of resources.
-If a message is `grammatical` or `unsure`, it is passed to the second layer.

 ### Action
 The bot deletes the messages that are classified as `harmful` or `contains misinformation`, and posts a response with explanation about why the message was deleted.